SymX: Energy-based Simulation from Symbolic Expressions

 \section{Problem Definition}

 Many physical models used in simulation satisfy the following ordinary differential equation

-Here $\v M$ is the \emph{mass matrix}, $\v x$ is a vector containing some variant of positional degrees of freedom of the discrete system, $\v v$ similarly contains the velocity degrees of freedom, $\v f$ is a discrete representation of the forces acting on the system and $E$ is a scalar potential function.
-This ODE does not readily hold for rigid bodies without the introduction of a kinetic map~\cite{BET14}, but in the interest of a simpler presentation we leave this aspect out of the present discussion.
-In general, dissipative forces like friction and damping do not have an associated scalar potential $E$, but it is often possible to work around this restriction by \emph{lagging} the dissipative force in some fashion~\cite{IPC}.
+Here $\v x$ is a vector containing some variant of positional degrees of freedom of the discrete system, $\v v$ similarly contains the velocity degrees of freedom, $\v M$ is the \emph{mass matrix}, \ch{which might be constant or depend on $\v x$}, $\v f$ is a discrete representation of the forces acting on the system and $E$ is a scalar potential function.
+This ODE does not readily hold for rigid bodies without the introduction of a kinematic map~\cite{BET14}, but in the interest of a simpler presentation we leave this aspect out of the present discussion.
+In general, dissipative forces, friction for instance, might not have an associated scalar potential $E$ in the formulation above.
+In such cases, it is often possible to work around this restriction by \emph{lagging} the dissipative forces in question in some fashion~\cite{IPC}.